-Water levels from 18 to 24 Feb 2020at Chiang Sean station were slightly increased, after the finishing test of equipment for hydropower dam at Jinghong station in China.
+Water levels from 25 Feb to 02 Mar 2020at Chiang Sean station were slightly increased, after the finishing test of equipment for hydropower dam at Jinghong station in China.
 The increased water levels were resulted from the increased inflows from that station.
-Water levels at this station varied from -0.01 m to -0.03 m.
-However, at Luang Prabang station, water levels were slightly decreased but still stay close to its historical maximum levels.
-Water levels at this station also decreased in between -0.03 m to -0.05 m, due to the reservoir operation of upstream and downstream at Xayaburi.
+Water levels at this station varied from 0.01 m to 0.03 m.
+At Luang Prabang station, water levels were also slightly increased and still stay close to its historical maximum levels.
+Water levels at this station increased in between 0.03 m to 0.07 m, due to the reservoir operation of upstream and downstream at Xayaburi.
 It was observed that the Luang Prabang stations is likely nominated by hydro power dam operation upstream (tributaries) and downstream (Xayaburi) in which water levels always fluctuated above their LTAs, during the impounding reservoir at Xayaburi from end of October 2018 to May 2019.